Ivanclj/msia423-final-project/README.md

 │   ├── archive/                      <- No longer current scripts.
 │   ├── helpers/                      <- Helper scripts used in main src files.
 │   ├── sql/                          <- SQL source code.
-│   ├── add_songs.py                  <- Script for creating a (temporary) MySQL database and adding songs to it.
 │   ├── import_data.py                <- Script for downloading raw data from github.
 │   ├── upload_data.py                <- Script for uploading data files to S3 bucket.
 │   ├── load_data.py                  <- Script for loading data files saved to desired location.